Use Case

 The Challenge

-Carpet bombing is not new, it has been around for 4-5 years and has been used sporadically by attackers.
-A recent, late 2019, storm of these attacks targeted networks in Turkey, France, Italy and South Africa.
+Carpet bombing is not new, it has been around for years and has been used sporadically by attackers.
+Starting five years ago, these attacks targeted networks in Turkey, France, Italy and South Africa.
+These attacks are increasingly popular with threat actors and today they are commonly experienced by many service providers and large network operators in the USA and around the globe.

 The addresses targeted during a Carpet Bombing attack are not always static and may change during the lifetime of an attack.
 These attacks are often combined with reflection-amplification techniques.
 Reflection amplification uses poorly secured or configured Internet infrastructure to amplify and obfuscate the true source of a DDoS attack.

-Reflection amplification has been behind most of the largest DDoS attacks seen on the Internet over the past decade.
+Reflection amplification was behind most of the largest DDoS attacks seen on the Internet for nearly a decade.
 Many protocols can be used for reflection amplification, including DNS, NTP, SSDP, SNMP etc. Recently attackers have also used TCP based (SYN-ACK) reflection amplification which adds a stateful element to the attack impact (where firewalls, NAT, load-balancers are being targeted).

 Combined with advanced reconnaissance of the online business relationships between targeted organizations, combining Carpet Bombing and Reflection Amplification tactics allows attackers to raise the bar for defenders in terms of accurately detecting, classifying, tracing back, and mitigating DDoS attacks.